appy-one/acebase-core/README.md

-# AceBase realtime database server
+# AceBase realtime database engine

-A fast, low memory, transactional, index & query enabled JSON database server for node.js with realtime notifications of data changes.
-Built-in user authentication and authorization enables you to define rules on who and where users are allowed to read and/or write data.
+A fast, low memory, transactional, index & query enabled NoSQL database engine and server for node.js with realtime data change notifications.
+Includes built-in user authentication and authorization.
 Inspired by the Firebase realtime database, with additional functionality and less data sharding/duplication.
-Capable of storing up to 2^48 (281 trillion) object nodes in a binary database file that can theoretically grow to a max filesize of 8PB (petabytes).
+Capable of storing up to 2^48 (281 trillion) object nodes in a binary database file that can theoretically grow to a max filesize of 8 petabytes.
 AceBase can run anywhere: in the cloud, NAS, local server, your PC/Mac, Raspberry Pi, wherever you want.

 Natively supports storing of JSON objects, arrays, numbers, strings, booleans, dates and binary (ArrayBuffer) data.
-Custom classes can automatically be shape-shifted to and from plain objects by adding type mappings --> Store a ```User```, get a ```User```.
-Store a ```ChatMessage```, get a ```ChatMessage```!
+Custom classes can automatically be shape-shifted to and from plain objects by adding type mappings - Store a ```User```, get a ```User```.
+Store a ```Chat``` that has a collection of ```Messages```, get a ```Chat``` with ```Messages``` back from the database.
+Any class specific methods can be executed directly on the objects you get back from the db, because they will be an ```instanceof``` your class.

 ## Getting Started